 ...not only for their own value locally, but also in the wider context of their relation to county, state and national history....
 Many of his lamps have been collected locally, for example, one said to be from the old Academy in New Sheffield, but he has obtained others from Boston to Florida, and throughout Ohio, Pennsylvania, and the W.Va. panhandle.

 Odger and Monalea were active in church and attended the CM&A Church in Aliquippa.
 Later, they joined the Ohio United Presbyterian Church in Hopewell, where he was a trustee for many years.
 He also was chairman of the Department of United Church Men of the Council of Churches of Beaver County.
 At right, Odger holds grandson Mark at a family get-together circa 1962.
+They enjoyed hosting family get-togethers and other social events at their home.

 During the 1950s, after Odger's uncle Will Miner became ill, he came to live temporarily with the Miners in Hopewell while he received medical treatment.
 Will's health returned, and in gratitude for the kindness, but without Odger's knowledge, he went to the bank to pay off Odger's mortgage.
 When he discovered that Will had tampered with his finances, even in such a positive way, Odger was furious.